ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/finance-consolidated-company-reporting.md

 * Using different currency exchange rates in individual G/L accounts
 * Companies in other accounting and business management programs

-You set up the consolidated company in the same way that you set up other companies.
+Konsolidovanou společnost nastavíte stejným způsobem jako jiné společnosti.
 The chart of accounts is independent of the chart of accounts in the other business units, and the chart of accounts in the individual business units may differ from one another.
 You set up a list of companies to consolidate, verify the accounting data before consolidating, import from files or databases, and generate consolidation reports.
 For more information, see [Set Up Company Consolidation](finance-consolidated-company-reporting-setup.md).

 > [!TIP]
 > Consolidating financial data may especially be relevant in connection with intercompany processes.
 For more information, see [Managing Intercompany Transactions](intercompany-manage.md).